-This programme, run for the 6th consecutive year, is designed for individuals and organisations currently doing business in Africa, or are considering entering African markets in the future, and require a deeper understanding of the realities of starting and expanding businesses in South African, Kenyan and Nigerian Markets specifically.
+This programme, now running for the 6th consecutive year, is designed for individuals and organisations currently doing business in Africa, or are considering entering African markets in the future, and require a deeper understanding of the realities of starting and expanding businesses in South African, Kenyan and Nigerian Markets specifically.

 Three key areas distinguish the Business of Africa programme as you immerse yourselves in an insightful and stimulating learning journey: